DomizianoScarcelli/spotify-recommender/slides.md

 This means that the playlit $p$ has the songs with positions $[5, 7, 9]$

-Average of 66 songs in a playlist, the vectors 600K dimensional and so they are very sparse (x % spraseness).
+Average of 66 songs in a playlist, the vectors are 681,805 dimensional and so they are very sparse ($99.9903\%$ sparseness).

 Memory efficiency via pyspark's `SparseVector`, which stores only the indices and the values.